 If you have only one day, start by taking a canal boat cruise to get a general overview of the city.
-Most tours last about 90 minutes and are an excellent way to see many of Amsterdam's prime sights.
-You can catch the boats in front of Central Station and at a number of other locations including the Rokin canal near Squi Square, and along the Leidsekade at the entrance to Vondelpark.
+Most tours last about 90 minutes and are an excellent way to see many of Amsterdam's prime sights comfortably.
+Most boats depart from in front of Central Station and you can order tickets online from our site.

 After the cruise, take a walk along the historic canal ring to soak up the atmosphere and architecture of Amsterdam's Golden Age.
 See our recommended Historic Walking Tour for more suggestions.

 Stop along the way to grab a bite at one of the many Dutch styled Brown Café's.
 For a taste of Holland, order the bitterballen as an appetizer - deep fried croquettes filled with beef and flour.
 Alternatively, grab some French fries with mayonnaise on the street or (if you're feeling brave) a herring and onion sandwich from one of the local street vendors.

 If you have the energy, Leidseplein is also the start of the main shopping district which runs from Leidsestraat to the Kalverstraat shopping arcade.

 Eat at one of the restaurants in the area that have become a local favorite and a city specialty.